Shakin' Street (band): First iteration: 1975–1981

-Their next album, Shakin' Street (also known as Solid as a Rock) was recorded in San Francisco, and was released in 1980 by Columbia Records.
-(Note: U.S.-based magazine Trouser Press reports that Shakin' Street was released in July 1980.
-Sverigetopplistan charted Shakin' Street on May 1980.)
-While Shakin' Street received some attention among the music press, reception of the album was mixed, with some writers focusing on Shakin' Street's undecided music style between punk rock and heavy metal, although some have been favourable to the overall musicianship between Shine, Lévi and Friedman.
+Their next studio album, Shakin' Street (also known as Solid as a Rock), was recorded in San Francisco and released in 1980 by Columbia.
+(Note: The U.S.-based magazine Trouser Press reported that Shakin' Street was released in July 1980.)
+While the album received some attention in the music press, reception was mixed, with some writers focusing on the band's uncertain musical style, moving between punk rock and heavy metal.
 Shine would later assert that Shakin' Street are a hard rock band.
 Writing for NME, Lynn Hanna remarked that Shakin' Street is a "record characterised by its grace, charm, and poise" and highlighted Friedman's "dizzying acrobatics" in the song "Generation X".
-Dave Marsh, writing for Rolling Stone magazine called the album "mediocre" and rated Shakin' Street two out of five stars.
-Shakin' Street charted at No. 40 in the Swedish album chart Topplistan.

-The band then promoted the album by supporting several bands as opening act, including the Clash, Black Sabbath and Blue Öyster Cult among others.
-Shakin' Street gained prominence as the opening act for the North American tour of Black Sabbath and Blue Öyster Cult, known as the Black & Blue Tour.
-In 1981, Friedman left the band to join heavy metal band Manowar.
-Duck MacDonald briefly joined the band as guitarist.
-Shakin' Street disbanded the same year, partially due to strains of relationship between band members.
+Dave Marsh, writing for Rolling Stone, called the album "mediocre" and rated it two out of five stars.
+Shakin' Street charted at No. 40 on the Swedish album chart Topplistan.
+The band promoted the record by supporting several groups as openers, including the Clash as well as Black Sabbath and Blue Öyster Cult on their Black & Blue Tour, among others.
+In 1981, Friedman left Shakin' Street and formed the heavy metal band Manowar with bassist Joey DeMaio, whom he had met on the Black & Blue Tour.
+Duck MacDonald briefly joined Shakin' Street as guitarist.
+They disbanded the same year, partially due to strained internal dynamics.

-2004–present: Reunions
+Reunion: 2004–present

-Since the initial disbandment of Shakin' Street, Fabienne Shine later collaborated with the rock band Chrome and pursued a solo music career.
-Eric Lévi went on to have a career as a film composer, and later as a founding member of music project Era.
+Fabienne Shine went on to collaborate with the American rock band Chrome and pursued a solo career.
+Eric Lévi became a film composer and later created the musical project Era.

-Shakin' Street reunited in 2004, with Shine, Friedman, Kalinowski, and Winter assembling a new lineup.
-The reunited band first played at the Olympia in Paris, with guitarist Norbert Krief.
-Shine recalled in Ear Candy magazine that the reception was warm and the reunion attracted curiosity from the press.
-Shakin' Street continues to tour and release albums of original materials and their back catalogue.